Municipal bonds offer tax-free interest and are beneficial for very high income earners. Here we’ll look at the best municipal bond ETFs for 2021.

 Where To Buy These Municipal Bond ETFs

-All the above municipal bond ETFs are available at M1 Finance.
+All the above municipal bond ETFs should be available at any major broker.
+My choice is M1 Finance.
 M1 has zero trade commissions and zero account fees, and offers fractional shares, dynamic rebalancing, intuitive pie visualization, and a sleek, user-friendly interface and mobile app.
 I wrote a comprehensive review of M1 Finance here.

 Disclaimer: While I love diving into investing-related data and playing around with backtests, I am in no way a certified expert.
 I have no formal financial education.
 I am not a financial advisor, portfolio manager, or accountant.
 This is not financial advice, investing advice, or tax advice.
 The information on this website is for informational and recreational purposes only.
 Investment products discussed (ETFs, mutual funds, etc.) are for illustrative purposes only.
 It is not a recommendation to buy, sell, or otherwise transact in any of the products mentioned.
 Do your own due diligence.
 Past performance does not guarantee future returns.
 Read my lengthier disclaimer here.